 GCS appealed the judgment before the Court of Appeal requesting an increase in compensation.
 GAC also filed an appeal No. 1955 / 2014 Administrative 4 before the Court of Appeal.
 On 13 September 2015, the Court of Appeal pronounced its judgement affirming the decision of the Court of First Instance.
 Both GCS and GAC appealed against this ruling before the Kuwait Court of Cassation in appeals No. 148, 1487 for the year 2015.
 On 15 March 2017, the Court of Cassation resolved to defer the appeal to the experts.
 On 7 May 2018, the experts committee issued a report affirming the Company's right for the claimed compensation.
 The case was heard before the Court of Cassation on 3 October 2018.
 On 23 January 2019, GCS filed its defence and the court adjourned the hearing until 13 February 2019 for the submission of comments by the Customs.
 During this hearing, the Customs' representative requested and was granted an extension until 6 March 2019.
-The case was reserved for the judgment on 1 May 2019 which was then postponed until 26 June 2019.
+The case was reserved for the judgment on 1 May 2019 which was then postponed until 26 Jun 2019.
 Furthermore, the pronouncement of the judgment was extended until the hearing scheduled on 25 September 2019 during which, the court of cassation resolved to transfer the case to the Experts' Department and the case is being examined with the Experts' Department.
+The Experts' Department submitted its report related to the case and the court decided to reserve the case for the judgement on 20 April 2022.